metamor199382/soilstrengthmapping/README.md

 USCS_classfiers.py include 4 tree-based models (RF,LCE,XGBOOST,GBDT) for the prediction of USCS soil classification by using the data extracted_gSSURGO_data.xlsx evaluation metrics of accuracy, precision, recall, f1-score, kappa, confusion matrix are all included.
 SHAP interpretation method is also included in this file.

+USCS_criterion_classification.py use the linear model to estimate LL and PI for USCS soil classification.

+SM_regressors.py include 4 tree-based models (RF,LCE,XGBOOST,GBDT) for the prediction of soil mositure for multiple soil layers by using the data SM_dataset_all_depth_FULLY.xls mannual changes of directory, depth, models are required

+SM_prediction_large_images.py are separate steps for generating the soil moisture map with high resolution considering the issue of limited CPU memory.

+RCI_calculation.py is used to generate the soil strength map on the study site, based on USCS soil classfication map and soil moisture map